kawu/hhu-dl-materials-2020/char/README.md

 # Single character
 Char = NewType('Char', str)
 ```
-The next step is to replace the word&#8594;index encoders with
+The next step is to replace the word&#8594;index encoding with
-character&#8594;index encoders in `data.py`.
+character&#8594;index encoding in `data.py`.
 Put differently, we need to
 implement encoding-related functions with the following types:
 ```python
 def create_encoders(